Calculate heat transfer rates for different mechanisms

 Note: This demonstrates Fourier's Law application for steady-state conduction through a constant cross-section.

 Natural convection occurs due to density differences from temperature gradients, while forced convection uses external means (fans, pumps) to move fluid.
 Forced convection typically has 5-10x higher heat transfer coefficients.
+Flow characterization often requires the Reynolds number calculator.

 The Stefan-Boltzmann law involves T⁴ terms, requiring absolute temperature scale (Kelvin) to maintain physical consistency.
 Using °C can result in negative radiative heat transfer, which is physically impossible.